decentraland/old-documentation/_posts/development-guide/2018-02-6-shape-components.md

 If multiple entities in your scene use a same primitive or 3D model, there's no need to create an instance of the shape component for each.
 All entities can share one same instance.

-This keeps your scene lighter to load and prevents you from exceeding the [maximum amount]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}) of triangles per scene.
+This keeps your scene lighter to load and prevents you from exceeding the [maximum amount]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %}) of _bodies_ per scene.

+> Note: Reused shapes are added to the _triangle_ count of the scene.
+So it is possible to exceed the triangle limit by reusing shapes.

 ```ts
 // Create shape component